Pancho Coimbre: Baseball career

 In high school, Coimbre played at the positions of pitcher and second baseman, and he was recommended by a member of the Leones de Ponce to team officials.
 Leones de Ponce, the local team of the Puerto Rican amateur league, was about to play a series against the San Juan Athletics.
-Leones de Ponce needed additional players, and Coimbre was selected by team owner Pipo Maldonado.
+Leones de Ponce needed additional players, and Coimbre was selected by team owner Pipo Maldonado and recruited by Millito Navarro.
 He debuted in a game at Ponce, starting as the right fielder, and recorded four hits in five at bats.
 Coimbre remained with the team and in 1928 participated in a championship series against Guayama, which Ponce won in six games.
 In the last game of the series, Coimbre pitched and won with a final score of 5-3, in a game which the team almost lost following an error.

 Coimbre's first performance outside Puerto Rico was in the Dominican Republic, where he played for Sandino in Santiago de los Caballeros in 1927.
 He was accompanied by several Puerto Rican players during this stay.
 In 1929, he played in Venezuela for the "Magallanes", with appearances as a pitcher and outfielder.
 Four of his teammates, who now had homes in Caracas, had played with him in the Puerto Rican league.
 After a solid performance in the 1930 season of the amateur league, Coimbre was recruited by the Tigres del Licey team to play in the Dominican Republic; the Tigres were coached by Charles Dore.
-Following that season, he continued alternating between both leagues, playing with Santo Domingo in 1931.
+In 1931, Coímbre returned to Puerto Rico and joined the Caguas City.
+Following that season, he continued alternating between both leagues, also playing with Santo Domingo in 1931.